jberry93/Notebook/Notes/HackerRank/Linux/Bash.md

 echo $[$x/$y]
 ```

-If you wish to be more accurate with your answers such as rounding to the nth decimal, we can utilize `printf "%.#f"` to round an expression to the nearest `#` decimal:
+If you wish to be more accurate with your answers such as rounding to the nth decimal, we can utilize `printf "%.#f"` to round an expression to the nearest `#`th decimal:

 ```BASH
 read input